 Hazardous materials in the form of solids, liquids, and gases that may harm people or property exist in the JLab experimental halls.
 The most common of these materials include lead, beryllium compounds, and various toxic and corrosive chemicals.
-Material Safety Data Sheets (MSDS) for hazardous materials in use in the Hall is available from the Hall safety warden.
-These are being replaced by the new standard Safety Data Sheets (SDS) as they become available in compliance with the new OSHA standards.
+Safety Data Sheets (SDS) for hazardous materials in use in the Hall are available from the Hall safety warden.
 Handling of these materials must follow the guidelines of the EH&S manual.
 Machining of lead or beryllium, that are highly toxic in powdered form, requires prior approval of the EH&S staff.
 Lead Worker training is required in order to handle lead in the Hall.
-In case of questions or concerns, the JLab hazardous materials specialist (Jennifer Williams) can be contacted at 269-7882.
+In case of questions or concerns, the JLab hazardous materials specialist (Jennifer Williams) can be contacted at (757)269-7882.